OfficeDev/office-scripts-docs/docs/develop/user-input.md

 Help others using your script in their flow by providing a list of acceptable parameter choices.
 If there is a small subset of values that your script uses, create a parameter that is those literal values.
 Do this by declaring the parameter type to be a [union of literal values](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types).
 For example, in `function main(workbook: ExcelScript.Workbook, location: "Seattle" | "Redmond")` the parameter `location` can only be `"Seattle"` or `"Redmond"`.
 When the script is run, users get a drop-down list with those two options.

-### Document parameters
+### Document the script

-Use [JSDoc](https://en.wikipedia.org/wiki/JSDoc) to describe what input is expected for the script.
-To best help other people who run the script, describe the purpose of the input and any restrictions.
+Code comments that follow [JSDoc](https://en.wikipedia.org/wiki/JSDoc) standards will be shown to people when they run your script.
+The more details you put in the descriptions, the easier it'll be for others to the scripts.
+Describe the purpose of each input parameter and any restrictions or limits.
 The following sample JSDoc shows how to document a script with a `number` parameter called `taxRate`.

 ```TypeScript
 /**